Bambuu/intermediate-react/part5/src/assignments/assignment-extra.md

-# EXTRA ASSIGNMENT : Creating A Render Prop
+# EXTRA ASSIGNMENT : CREATING A RENDER PROP
 Let's take a look at creating a Render Prop.
 Render props are very simple to create, - they're just components.